Santee Cooper Street Lights Initiative

 3. serves as the official leasing contract between SC and residential communities once the initial contract period has been satisfied (usually 5-7 years after installation).

-1. Outlines specific steps you and your community can take now to prepare for a concerted effort in early 2020 to persuade South Carolina’s General Assembly to authorize Santee Cooper (or another utility if/when it purchases Santee Cooper) to transfer ownership of the outdoor lighting system to HOAs/POAs if certain criteria is met.
+1. Outlines specific steps you and your community can take now to prepare for a concerted effort in 2020 to persuade South Carolina’s General Assembly to authorize Santee Cooper (or another utility if/when it purchases Santee Cooper) to transfer ownership of the outdoor lighting system to HOAs/POAs if certain criteria is met.

 1. Provides the Plantation Lakes ad hoc committee charter as an example for other HOAs/POAs should they choose to form an ad hoc committee to focus on reducing excessive outdoor lighting costs.